 United Way of the Florida Keys is excited to announce $233,000 in grants to 20 local nonprofits.
 As the 2019-20 Community Investment partner agencies, these non-profits will work with UWFK to provide access to nutritious food, education, financial stability and Hurricane Irma recovery for Monroe County residents.
+A special welcome to our first-time partners, DOLPHINS to Stop Domestic Violence, Legal Services of Greater Miami, and YMCA of South Florida.
+We are excited to partner with you!

 These agencies have been vetted through a comprehensive application process.
 Community volunteers review and evaluate applications as well as conduct site visits to each agency applying for funding.
 As a local organization, UWFK utilizes this volunteer engagement to ensure the funding decisions are made by the community, for the community.